davidusb-geek/emhass/docs/mlforecaster.md

 ![](./images/load_forecast_knn_bare.svg)

-Visually the prediction look quite acceptable but we need to evaluate this further.
+Visually the prediction looks quite acceptable but we need to evaluate this further.
 For this we can use the `"perform_backtest": True` option to perform a backtest evaluation using this syntax:
 ```
 curl -i -H "Content-Type:application/json" -X POST -d '{"perform_backtest": True}' http://localhost:5000/action/forecast-model-fit
 ```